xfacta/Automotive-InputOutput-Circuits/README.md

 The Tachometer Arduino outputs high RPM serial data to the Fuel/Temp/Volts Arduino, where a NeoPixel strip is used as a shift light.
 The last LED on the strip is used to indicate various statuses.

-Arduino analog and digital inputs are protected by schottky diodes or transorb/zeners as appropriate. ~~Where inverters are used they have inbuilt protection diodes and only an external resistor is used.
-Most of the digital inputs are debounced in hardware via the schmitt trigger inverters and basic noise filtering.~~ Design changed to use opto couplers for digital inputs for superior protection of the Arduinos and simplicity.
-The optos also provide some natural schmitt trigger/hysterisis effect to aid in switch debouncing.
+Arduino analog and digital inputs are protected by schottky diodes or transorb/zeners as appropriate.
+Where inverters or buffers are used they have inbuilt protection diodes and only an external resistor is used.
+Most of the digital inputs are debounced in hardware via the schmitt trigger inverters and buffers, with basic noise filtering.
-The opto coupler circuits are arranged to provide active high inputs to the Arduinos.

 An Op Amp is used to get a more usable voltage range from the fuel level sensor, since the standard Datsun fuel sender only has an 8ohm to 80ohm range.